 Follow this rule of thumb, if the resort has a high level of green and blue slopes.
 It is more than likely perfect for those hitting the slopes for the first time.

 Ok, so before I even consider booking my next ski trip I always look at the typical ski conditions in my desired resort.
-There is no point going to a resort that is super cheap if the resort has a history of poor ski conditions.
+There is no point in going to a resort that is super cheap if the resort has a history of poor ski conditions.
 The last thing I want is to be greeted with ice instead of snow.
+Believe me, ice is hard to ski on.

 Ok, so when applying the next tip be sure to take into consideration your budget.
 If you are looking for a budget-friendly trip, avoid booking during the school midterms, Christmas or NYE.
 This is when ski resorts are at their most expensive.
 They are also super crowded.